fabian-kutschera/fabian-kutschera.github.io/_posts/2023-03-24-how-to-gimp.md

 - blog
 ---

-Below I introduce the steps how the title figure of this [blog post](kinematic-motion-anatolia) was generated, with the white bold title overlaying the blurred image.
-Since the post *Present-day kinematic motion of Anatolia* links global and regional plate tectonics, I searched for a related figure and came across an interesting article in [Science](https://www.science.org/content/article/slowdown-plate-tectonics-may-have-led-earth-s-ice-sheets), which displays a color-coded mid-ocean ridge.
+I introduce the steps how the title figure of a blog post can be generated, with the white bold title overlaying the blurred image.
+Since the post [*Present-day kinematic motion of Anatolia*](kinematic-motion-anatolia) links global and regional plate tectonics, I searched for a related figure and came across an interesting article in [Science](https://www.science.org/content/article/slowdown-plate-tectonics-may-have-led-earth-s-ice-sheets), which displays a color-coded mid-ocean ridge.

 I was lucky, because this figure has already the required size of **1280x720**, otherwise a rescaling would have been necessary to avoid showing a distorted figure in the blog post.
 However, changing/extracting the preferred size of a *.png* figure is also easily possible with [GIMP](https://www.gimp.org), a free & open-source image editor (I used the most recent version 2.10.34).